How to Update a Website Without a Developer

 There are usually three blockers:

-2. Tool friction You have to log in, navigate panels, and hope you do not break anything.
+You have to log in, find the right section, and hope you do not break anything.

 So you postpone.
 Then postpone again.